denniemok/tab-complete-fix/README.md

 <hr>

 ### Introduction
-This simple patch addresses a tab-complete issue on ImanitySpigot2.
-This fix is especially useful for servers with a staff vanish system.
+This simple patch addresses a tab-complete issue with invisible player names on ImanitySpigot2.
+The fix is especially useful for servers with a staff vanish system.
 You may refer to [Issue #11](https://github.com/Imanity-Software/ImanitySpigot2-Issues/issues/11) for details of the issue.<br>

 <hr>